Lax pair: Spectral curve

+defines an algebraic curve in $\mathbb{C}^2$ with coordinates $w, z.$ By the isospectral property, this curve is preserved under time translation.
+This is the spectral curve.
+Such curves appear in the theory of Hitchin systems.

 Zero-curvature representation

-Any PDE which admits a Lax pair representation also admits a zero-curvature representation.
+Any PDE which admits a Lax-pair representation also admits a zero-curvature representation.
 In fact, the zero-curvature representation is more general and for other integrable PDEs, such as the sine-Gordon equation, the Lax pair refers to matrices that satisfy the zero-curvature equation rather than the Lax equation.
-Furthermore, the zero-curvature representation makes the link between integrable systems and geometry manifest, culminating in Ward's programme to formulate known integrable systems as solutions to the anti-self dual Yang–Mills (ASDYM) equations.
+Furthermore, the zero-curvature representation makes the link between integrable systems and geometry manifest, culminating in Ward's programme to formulate known integrable systems as solutions to the anti-self-dual Yang–Mills (ASDYM) equations.